 Fortunately, parking tickets do not appear on a person’s criminal record.
 Therefore, there is no need to seal them.

 12. Should I fight my citation or just pay the fine?

 Consult with an attorney before making a final decision.
 It may be easier just to pay the fine and be done with it.
 But it also may be worth it to fight the case in pursuit of dissolving the ticket.

 13. Can I go to trial?

-Unless the parking violation is charged as a misdemeanor, the ticket-holder is not entitled to a criminal trial.
-But it may be possible to request an administrative hearing to fight a parking ticket.
-For instance, the City of Las Vegas has an appeals process that allows people to contest their parking tickets not once but twice.5
+It may be possible to request an administrative hearing to fight a parking ticket.
+For instance, the City of Las Vegas has an appeals process that allows people to contest their parking tickets not once but twice.